World Mental Health Day

 WHO will work with partners to launch a campaign around the theme of Making Mental Health & Well-Being for All a Global Priority.
 This will be an opportunity for people with mental health conditions, advocates, governments, employers, employees and other stakeholders to come together to recognise progress in this field and to be vocal about what we need to do to ensure Mental Health & Well-Being becomes a Global Priority for all.

 Ideas for Workplaces:

 During this year’s World Mental Health Day campaign, the World Health Organisation will showcase positive stories from around the world and encourage you to highlight your efforts, as an inspiration to others.

-The WHO will also provide new materials, in easy-to-read formats, of how to take care of your own mental health and provide support to others too.
+The WHO will also provide resources on how to take care of your own mental health and provide support to others too.
 Check out the website here.